Jeeeeeeeeeja/downloads-sorting/README.md

 # downloads-sorting
 Python script which tries to sort downloads <br>
 # ToDo
-Unix systems support
+Telegram bot as interface
-GUI and tray menu
+Add functionality
 Parse more file extensions
 # Instructions
 Run sorting_tool.exe and it will run the background process